joshtynjala/actionscript-3.0-developers-guide/display/display-programming/basics-of-display-programming.md

   xmlns:xs="http://www.w3.org/2001/XMLSchema">

   ![<Sprite containing display objects>](../../img/dp_bananaFrame.png) A.
   A SimpleButton object.
-This type of display object has different “up,” “down,” and “over” states.
+This type of display object has different "up," "down," and "over" states.

   B.
   A Bitmap object.
 In this case, the Bitmap object was loaded from an external JPEG through a Loader object.

   C.
   A Shape object.
-The “picture frame” contains a rounded rectangle that is drawn in ActionScript.
+The "picture frame" contains a rounded rectangle that is drawn in ActionScript.
 This Shape object has a Drop Shadow filter applied to it.

   D.